dventuri83/dventuri83.github.io/_pages/profiles.md

   # and create one content file for each profile inside _pages/
   - align: right
     image: prof_pic.jpg
-    content: about_einstein.md
+    content: about.md
-    image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     more_info: >
       <p>Building G, Room G29</p>
       <p>Viale Regina Elena 295</p>